-Most buyers use a three-grade system which consists of Fancy or Select, Choice, and Standard or Ambers, with Fancy grades being the highest quality and Amber grades the lowest.
-Pecans are placed into one of these three grades using the following criteria: nut size, meat size, color of the meats and the shell-out percentage of the nut.
-Shell-out percentage refers to the amount of nut meat yield relative to the weight of the whole pecan.
-Once pecans are sampled and graded, the producer's price is calculated.
+Most buyers use a three-grade system, which consists of Fancy or Select, Choice, and Standard or Ambers.
+The Fancy grades are the highest quality and Amber grades the lowest.
+Pecans are placed into one of these three grades using the following criteria: nut size, meat size, color of the meats, and the shell-out percentage of the nut.
+The shell-out percentage refers to the amount of nutmeat yield relative to the weight of the whole pecan that is determined by a shell-out test on a small sample collected from each lot.
+Once pecans are sampled and graded, buyers calculate the producer in-shell price they will offer.

 New Mexico State University is an equal opportunity/affirmative action employer and educator.
 NMSU and the U.S. Department of Agriculture cooperating.